TI-Toolkit/tokens-wiki/tokens/binomcdf(.md

 This will give .6875 when you run it, so there's a .6875 probability out of 4 children, at most 2 will be girls.

-An alternate syntax for `binomcdf(` leaves off the last argument, _value_.
+An alternate syntax for <tt>binomcdf(</tt> leaves off the last argument, _value_.
 This tells the calculator to compute a list of the results for all values.
 For example:

 ```ti-basic
 :binomcdf(4,.5